Layer 1 Blockchain (L1 Blockchain)

 Components of L1 Blockchain

 1. Data Structure- The data gets stored on a blockchain network in the form of a ledger that is publicly accessible and records each and every transaction made on it.
 This characteristic establishes the blockchain as a “distributed ledger.”
-Each node in the network holds a copy, either partial or complete, of this ledger, ensuring decentralization and providing ample redundancy to safeguard against potential node failures or crashes and security attacks.
+Each node in the network holds a copy, either partial or complete, state of this ledger, ensuring decentralization and providing ample redundancy to safeguard against potential node failures or crashes and security attacks.

-Layer 1 Vs. Layer 2 – What’s the Difference?
+Layer 1 vs Layer 2 – What’s the Difference?

 Layer 1 vs. Layer 2